 I usually make vegetable pulao either on the stove top in a big pan, in the rice cooker or pressure cooker too.
-Nowadays I find making it in the instant pot super easy.
+Also making it in an Instant Post is super easy.

 This recipe is a stove top one but check out the video for the Instant Pot version.